-As soon as accruals for an absence are activated, at least one accrual must be saved.
-Accruals can be rules that are assigned.
+As soon as accruals for an absence type are activated, at least one accrual must be saved.
+Accruals are rules that are assigned.
+When creating a new accrual policy you need to go through three steps.
 Which rule(s) you assign depends very much on how your company grants vacation days.
 Questions you can ask yourself here are:

 - How many different accrual policies are there in my company?

 - Is the vacation day balance allocated for all employees at the beginning of the year or at the respective start date?